deepinv/deepinv/docs/source/deepinv.physics.rst

    deepinv.physics.UniformNoise

-Defining a new operator only requires a forward function and its transpose operation, inheriting the remaining structure of the ``Physics`` class:
+Defining a new (linear) operator only requires a forward function and its transpose operation, inheriting the remaining structure of the ``LinearPhysics`` class:

 ::

-    import deepinv.physics.Physics as Physics
+    import deepinv.physics.Physics as LinearPhysics

     # define an operator that converts color images into grayscale ones.
-    class Decolorize(Physics):
+    class Decolorize(LinearPhysics):
         def __init__(self, **kwargs):
             super().__init__(**kwargs)